oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Clients MUST prevent Cross-Site Request Forgery (CSRF) attacks against their redirect URI.
-Clients can accomplish this by either ensuring the authorization server supports PKCE and relying on the CSRF protection that PKCE provides, or using the "state" parameter to carry one-time-use CSRF tokens as described in {{auth_code_request}}, or if the client is also an OpenID Connect client, using the OpenID Connect "nonce" parameter.
+Clients can accomplish this by either ensuring the authorization server supports PKCE and relying on the CSRF protection that PKCE provides, or if the client is also an OpenID Connect client, using the OpenID Connect "nonce" parameter, or by using the "state" parameter to carry one-time-use CSRF tokens as described in {{auth_code_request}}.

 See Section 2.1 of {{oauth-security-topics}} for additional details.